kid-gorgeous/tradeAI/README.md

     - Run/Modify menu.py for TA tasks

-#### Features:
+#### Web Features:
     - Symbol Screener (S&P500 index, ~500 symbols: 30% of best performers)
     - Sentiment Analysizer (Mean Sentiment, and Conformal information)
     - Risk Analysizer (The daredevils tool belt)
+    - Streamlit provided Webframework (deployed on HerokU! via trade.ejdev.com!)
     - (WIP) Voice Transcriber...? (whisper openai or something)
     - (WIP) Full-Stack Application features....
 (Flask???, Streamlit???)
     - (WIP) CLI, and REST API interface (fastapi???, click???, sys.argv???)

 #### Usage and TODOs:
     - Improving on overall modility of the application.
+(Toot toot)
-    - Most python files are not encapsulated yet
+    - Most python files are not encapsulated yet (Oh but they will be...)
-    - The menu, and overall functionality of the application needs to be reanalysized on ease of use
+    - The menu, and overall functionality of the application needs to be reanalysized on ease of use (CMD removed, move to APP)
-    - The front end of the application needs work
+    - The front end of the application needs work (YEAH!
+STYLE EVERYTHING!)
-    - Requirements must be documented
+    - Requirements must be documented (No )
-    - Configurations must be written
+    - Configurations must be written (Just started lol)
-    - Modules must be named, and updated
+    - Modules must be named, and updated (This is mostly done)
     - Reincorperating an OpenAI wrapper for better queries and prediction models
     - Virtualization in a container or within a virtual enviorment (venv)